Odawa: Oral histories and early recorded histories

 According to Anishinaabeg tradition, and from recordings in Wiigwaasabak (birch bark scrolls), the Odawa people came from the eastern areas of North America, or Turtle Island, and from a region called Dawnland along the East Coast (where there are numerous Algonquian-language peoples).

 Directed by the miigis (luminescent) beings, the Anishinaabe peoples moved inland along the Saint Lawrence River.
-At the "Third Stopping Place" near what is now Detroit, Michigan, the southern group of Anishinaabeg divided into three groups, the Ojibwe, Odawa, and Potawatomi.
+At the "Third Stopping Place" near what is now the Straits of Mackinac, Michigan, the southern group of Anishinaabeg divided into three groups, the Ojibwe, Odawa, and Potawatomi.

 There is archaeological evidence that the Saugeen complex people, a Hopewell-influenced group who were located on the Bruce Peninsula during the Middle Woodland period, may have evolved into the Odawa people.
 The Hopewell tradition was a widely extended trading network operating from about 200 BCE to 500 CE.
 Some of these peoples constructed earthwork mounds for burials, a practice that ended about 250 CE.
 The Saugeen mounds have not been excavated.

 The Odawa, together with the Ojibwe and Potawatomi, were part of a long-term tribal alliance called the Council of Three Fires.
-Together they fought the nations of the Iroquois Confederacy (who came from the East) and the Dakota people.
+Together they fought the nations of the Haudenosaunee Confederacy (who came from the East) and the Dakota people.

 In 1615 French explorer Samuel de Champlain met 300 men of a nation which, he said, "we call les cheueux releuez" (modern French spelling: cheveux relevés (hair lifted, raised, rolled up)), near the mouth of the French River.
 Of these, he said:

 Their arms consisted only of a bow and arrows, a buckler of boiled leather and the club.
 They wore no breech clouts, their bodies were tattooed in many fashions and designs, their faces painted and their noses pierced.

-In 1616, Champlain left the Huron villages and visited the cheueux releuez, who lived westward from the lands of the Huron Confederacy.
+In 1616, Champlain left the Wendat villages and visited the cheueux releuez, who lived westward from the lands of the Wendat Confederacy.

 The Jesuit Relations of 1667 reported that three tribes lived in the same town: the Odawa, the Kiskakon Odawa, and the Sinago Odawa.
 All three tribes spoke the same language.